 A joint project of MTC and ABAG, Plan Bay Area is adopted by both the Commission and the ABAG Executive Board, first with the original Plan Bay Area (July 2013), Plan Bay Area 2040 (July 2017), and most recently Plan Bay Area 2050 (October 2021; see below).
-A limited and focused update of Plan Bay Area, Plan Bay Area 2050+, will kick off in July 2023, with an anticipated adoption date of fall 2025.
-Plan Bay Area will be updated in consultation with a wide range of partners, including federal, state, regional, county, local and Tribal governments, as well as community organizations, stakeholders and the public.
+A limited and focused update of Plan Bay Area, Plan Bay Area 2050+, kicked off in July 2023, with an anticipated adoption date of fall 2025.
+Plan Bay Area is being updated in consultation with a wide range of partners, including federal, state, regional, county, local and Tribal governments, as well as community organizations, stakeholders and the public.

-MTC and ABAG will strive to meaningfully engage those affected by its policies, actions and decisions and to tailor engagement efforts to the appropriate respective audience - from federal land management agencies to communities with low-incomes, from persons with disabilities to bicycle and pedestrian advocacy organizations.
-When developing Plan Bay Area, key in-person or virtual workshops to develop the Blueprint and Implementation Plan, as well as to scope the EIR, will actively solicit participation from these stakeholders to help shape strategies, implementation actions, and environmental analysis priorities.
+A key component of Plan Bay Area is robust partner and community engagement.
+MTC and ABAG strive to meaningfully engage those affected by its policies, actions and decisions and to tailor engagement efforts to the appropriate respective audience - from federal land management agencies to communities with low-incomes, from persons with disabilities to bicycle and pedestrian advocacy organizations.
+When developing Plan Bay Area, key in-person or virtual workshops to develop the Blueprint and Implementation Plan, as well as to scope the EIR, will actively solicit participation from these stakeholders to help shape strategies, implementation actions and environmental analysis priorities.

-As noted, MTC and ABAG will aim to meaningfully engage those affected by its policies, actions and decisions.
-MTC is committed to cultivating and growing collaborative partnerships with Federal Land Management Agencies to ensure that this important federal planning emphasis area is incorporated during the regional planning process.
+Furthermore, MTC is committed to cultivating and growing collaborative partnerships with Federal Land Management Agencies to ensure that this important federal planning emphasis area is incorporated during the regional planning process.
 MTC will aim to further build relationships with and engage the following relevant agencies on the development of Plan Bay Area 2050+: